Obscuretone/obscuretone.github.io/public/posts/en/even_gods_can_bleed.md

 That is why access-to-information law can look democratic while still feeling like a filing cabinet with a complaint form taped to it.

-This is also why the deputy minister problem is not abstract.
+The deputy minister problem becomes concrete here.
 Graham Steele, a former Nova Scotia cabinet minister, told a Cape Breton Spectator panel discussion that deputy ministers were, in his view, most responsible for slowing access to information because department heads over-relied on exemptions and failed to interpret the law liberally in favour of disclosure.

 FOIPOP made that structure visible.